bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

-  I had to use `set_learning_phase(1)` during training, and `set_learning_phase(0)` during prediction because the Keras dropout implementation uses `in_train_phase(<train_input>, <test_input>)`, which switches between two behaviors for training/testing.
-For some reason when regularly using dropout you don't have to do this but when doing it in a custom layer you do?
+  I had to use `set_learning_phase(1)` during training, and `set_learning_phase(0)` during prediction because the Keras dropout implementation uses `in_train_phase(<train_input>, <test_input>)`, which switches between two behaviors for training/testing based on the status of this bit.
+For some reason when using the regular dropout layer you don't have to do this but when doing it in a custom layer you do?
 I suspect I missed something in my custom layer that happens in the dropout layer.

 |h2| Conclusion |h2e|

 So yet *another* post on autoencoders, I can't seem to get enough of them!
-Actually I still find them quite fascinating, which is why I'm following this line of research all with the same theme: fully probabilistic generative models.
-There's still at least one or more two papers in this area that I'm really excited to dig into (at which point I'll have approached the latest published work), so expect more to come!
+Actually I still find them quite fascinating, which is why I'm following this line of research about fully probabilistic generative models.
+There's still at least one or two more papers in this area that I'm really excited to dig into (at which point I'll have approached the latest published work), so expect more to come!

 |h2| Further Reading |h2e|

-* Previous posts: `Variational Autoencoders <link://slug/variational-autoencoders>`__, `A Variational Autoencoder on the SVHN dataset <link://slug/a-variational-autoencoder-on-the-svnh-dataset>`__, and `Semi-supervised Learning with Variational Autoencoders <link://slug/semi-supervised-learning-with-variational-autoencoders>`__
+* Previous posts: `Variational Autoencoders <link://slug/variational-autoencoders>`__, `A Variational Autoencoder on the SVHN dataset <link://slug/a-variational-autoencoder-on-the-svnh-dataset>`__, `Semi-supervised Learning with Variational Autoencoders <link://slug/semi-supervised-learning-with-variational-autoencoders>`__
 * My implementation on Github: `notebook <https://github.com/bjlkeng/sandbox/blob/master/notebooks/masked_autoencoders/made-mnist.ipynb>`__
 * [1] "MADE: Masked Autoencoder for Distribution Estimation", Germain, Gregor, Murray, Larochelle, `ICML 2015 <https://arxiv.org/pdf/1502.03509.pdf>`_
 * Wikipedia: `Autoencoder <https://en.wikipedia.org/wiki/Autoencoder>`_